Physician associates are trained health professionals who provide crucial support to doctors and have regular direct contact with patients

 Qualifications

-There are currently two integrated undergraduate Masters in Physician Associate Studies (MPAS) programmes available at the University of Central Lancashire and the University of Reading.
-You'll need three A-levels (or equivalent), typically at ABB or above, including chemistry and a further science to get a place on a course.
-Both courses are full time and last four years.
+• Integrated undergraduate Masters in Physician Associate Studies (MPAS) which is a full-time course, lasting four years.
+This is currently available at the University of Central Lancashire and the University of Reading.
+You'll typically need three A-levels (or equivalent), usually at AAB or above, including chemistry and a further science to get a place on a course.

 • allied health degree (e.g. occupational therapy, diagnostic/therapeutic radiography, physiotherapy or paramedic science)